Assistance with Academic Study

 Adaptive equipment and assistive technologies

-Courses can now be accessed on phones, tablets, laptops, as well as the personal computer, at home, at work, or even on public transport.
-Anywhere is now a learning space.
-Various technologies and applications are available to facilitate your academic study.
+Courses can now be accessed on phones, tablets, laptops, as well as personal computers.
+Do you know about the various technologies and applications that are available to facilitate your academic study?

-AccessAbility can discuss a range of adaptive equipment and assistive technologies for students registered with the AccessAbility Hub.
+AccessAbility can discuss a range of adaptive equipment available to students registered with the AccessAbility Hub.
 The Assistive Technology Room on the Melbourne Campus and other regional campuses provides access to a scanner, OCR software, magnifiers, screen readers and text-to-speech software.

-AccessAbility Hub staff can assist you with advice on apps and software for your needs.
-Contact us to discuss what solutions may work for you.
+Contact the AccessAbility Hub to discuss what solutions may work for you.

 Accessible course materials